 Virtual colonoscopy is a less invasive way to check for cancer of the large intestine.
 Virtual colonoscopy is also known as screening CT colonography.

-Unlike traditional colonoscopy, which requires a scope to be inserted into your rectum and advanced through your colon, virtual colonoscopy uses a CT scan to produce hundreds of cross-sectional images of your abdominal organs.
-The images are combined and digitally manipulated to provide a detailed view of the inside of the colon and rectum.
+Unlike the usual or traditional colonoscopy, which needs a scope to be put into your rectum and advanced through your colon, virtual colonoscopy uses a CT scan to take hundreds of cross-sectional pictures of your belly organs.
+The pictures are then added together to provide a complete view of the inside of the colon and rectum.
 Virtual colonoscopy needs a similar bowel cleaning as a usual colonoscopy.

-Virtual colonoscopy is one option used to screen for colon cancer.
+Virtual colonoscopy is one way to check for colon cancer.
 Discuss your colon cancer screening choices with your health care provider to see if virtual colonoscopy is the right choice for you.

 Products & Services

 Why it's done

-Virtual colonoscopy is used to screen for colon cancer in people who are at least 45 years old.
+Virtual colonoscopy is used to check for colon cancer in people who are at least 45 years old.

 Your health care provider may suggest a virtual colonoscopy if you:

-- Are at risk of colonoscopy complications, such as excess bleeding because your blood doesn't clot normally
+- Are at risk of colonoscopy side effects, such as a lot of bleeding because your blood doesn't clot in the usual way.

 - Have a bowel blockage.

-You aren't a candidate for virtual colonoscopy if you have:
+You aren't able to have a virtual colonoscopy if you have:

-- A history of colon cancer or abnormal tissue clumps (polyps) in your colon
+- A history of colon cancer or unusual tissue clumps called polyps in your colon.

 - A family history of colon cancer or colon polyps.

-- Chronic inflammatory bowel disease (Crohn's disease or ulcerative colitis)
+- Chronic painful and swollen bowel disease called Crohn's disease or ulcerative colitis.

 - Acute diverticulitis.

-Because virtual colonoscopy involves imaging the entire abdominal and pelvic area, many other diseases may be found.
-Problems unrelated to colon cancer — such as an abnormality in the kidneys, liver or pancreas that may or may not be important — could potentially be detected.
+Because virtual colonoscopy looks at the entire abdomen and pelvic area, many other diseases may be found.
+Problems unrelated to colon cancer such as irregularities in the kidneys, liver or pancreas can be detected.
 This may lead to more testing.

 Virtual colonoscopy is generally safe.
 Risks include: